Kaspersky MLAD allows you to create presets and configure how the results are displayed in the Time slice view.

 Deleting a graphic area does not remove the tags associated with it from the preset.
 You can add tags from deleted graphic areas to other areas.

-button on the right of the relevant name.
+To copy the name of a selected tag, click the button on the right of the relevant name.
 You can use the copied tag name, for example, as the name of a graphic area.

 If the selected tag is used within a single graphic area, the browser window displays a corresponding informational message.

-button on the right of the relevant name.
+To copy the name of a selected tag, click the button on the right of the relevant name.
 You can use the copied tag name, for example, as the name of a graphic area.

-button on the right of the relevant name.
+To copy the name of a selected tag, click the button on the right of the relevant name.
 You can use the copied tag name, for example, as the name of a graphic area.

 On the right, single graphical areas will be displayed for tags that were not used in previously created graphic areas.